oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Tree diagrams provide a simplified graphical overview of an information model.
 The structure of a JADN IM can be displayed as a [YANG tree diagram](#rfc8340) using the following conventions:

+# 6 Schemas

-# 6 Data Model Generation
+# 7 Data Model Generation
 A JADN schema can be combined with a set of serialization rules to produce a DM, a schema applicable to the serialized data format.

-# 7 Operational Considerations
+# 8 Operational Considerations
-* Schema modules
 * Serialization (bulk vs pull)
 * Validation (integrated with serialization, separate)
-* Schema expansion (unsweetening) - optional
 * Localization
 * Schema embedding - self-describing data
 * Bridging
 * Tabular data (not too many optional columns, sort fields by required/optional.
 Tuples.)
 -------

-# 8 Security Considerations
+# 9 Security Considerations
 This document presents a language for expressing the information needs of communicating applications, and rules for generating data structures to satisfy those needs.
 As such, it does not inherently introduce security issues, although protocol specifications based on JADN naturally need security analysis when defined.
 Such specifications need to follow the guidelines in [RFC 3552](#rfc3552).

 Additional security considerations applicable to JADN-based specifications: